mlflow/mlflow/docs/source/tracking.rst

     (for example, a pickled scikit-learn model), or even data files (for example, a `Parquet <https://parquet.apache.org/>`_ file) as artifacts.

-Runs can be recorded from anywhere you run your code through MLflow's Python and REST APIs: for example, you can record them in a standalone program, on a remote cloud machine, or in an interactive notebook.
+You can record runs using MLflow Python, R, Java, and REST APIs from anywhere you run your code.
+For example, you can record them in a standalone program, on a remote cloud machine, or in an interactive notebook.
 If you record runs in an :ref:`MLflow Project <projects>`, MLflow remembers the project URI and source version.

-Finally, runs can optionally be organized into *experiments*, which group together runs for a specific task.
-You can create an experiment via the ``mlflow experiments`` CLI, with :py:func:`mlflow.create_experiment`, or via the corresponding REST parameters.
+You can optionally organize runs into *experiments*, which group together runs for a specific task.
+You can create an experiment using the ``mlflow experiments`` CLI, with :py:func:`mlflow.create_experiment`, or using the corresponding REST parameters.
 The MLflow API and UI let you create and search for experiments.

 Once your runs have been recorded, you can query them using the :ref:`tracking_ui` or the MLflow